see-for-yourself/bgdv-book/_posts/2024-10-24-chapter3_grayscale-colormaps-transparency.md

 ## 3.5 Example: Rainfall Data in Bengaluru

 Let's look at an example with real data.
 In this example, we visualize extreme rainfall events at Bengaluru (also known as Bangalore).
 There is no single standard definition of an extreme rainfall event.
-In addition to the the amount of rain in a day, another important consideration is how it compares to the seasonal amount.
+In addition to the amount of rain in a day, another important consideration is how it compares to the seasonal amount.
 A good benchmark is a month's worth of rain falling in one day in that season at that location (see [6]).

-Figure 3.5 is a scatter plot that shows the top 1% of the days with precipitation recorded by a weather station (IN009010100) in Bengalaru (Bangalore) from 1901-2020, using data from NOAA [7].
+Figure 3.5 is a scatter plot that shows the top 1% of the days with precipitation recorded by a weather station (IN009010100) in Bengaluru (Bangalore) from 1901-2020, using data from NOAA [7].
 Each day is represented by a triangular marker.
 The size of a triangle represents extremeness: it is proportional to the average daily amount of rain in that point's month.
 A triangular marker points up if it is considered an extreme event.
-By the benchmark above, an extreme event exceeds a month's worth of rain, which we calculate by taking the average rainfall of its month over the years in the dataset for Bengalaru.
+By the benchmark above, an extreme event exceeds a month's worth of rain, which we calculate by taking the average rainfall of its month over the years in the dataset for Bengaluru.

 Looking closer at Figure 3.5, the day with the second highest rainfall (its month is March when it rains only a little) has a much larger marker size than the day with the highest rainfall (its month is September when it rains a lot).
 Another interesting point is the highest downward pointing triangle at 1994-09-13.
 It has over 6 inches of rain -- this is a lot of rain in a single day!
 However, by the benchmark, it is not considered to be an extreme event.
-These and other similar points in the visualization show clearly that a day with a large amount of rain may not be as extreme as a day with less rain when they occur in differnet seasons.
+These and other similar points in the visualization show clearly that a day with a large amount of rain may not be as extreme as a day with less rain when they occur in different seasons.

 ![Figure 3.5](/bgdv-book/assets/images/book/plot_Bangalore_1901-2020_top_prcp_extreme-markers_alpha-0.25_gray_6x3_v03-a.png)
 _Figure 3.5.
 The size of a point is proportional to the average rainfall of its month.
 The upward pointing triangular markers means that they are extreme by the benchmark above.
 The markers are gray with alpha = 0.25.
 Data source: NOAA [7]_